Resources – Discovering

 Historical computer magazines

 Older computer magazines tended to cover software and games indiscriminately, featuring a number of now-obscure titles in the process.
 (This is especially true in the advertisements!)
-For scanned copies of dozens of magazines in this scope – including ones that did not primarily focus on games – see the Internet Archive’s Computer Magazine Archives, OldGameMags’s Computers collection, and Retromags (requires registration).
+For scanned copies of dozens of magazines in this scope – including ones that did not primarily focus on games – see the Internet Archive’s Game and Gamer Magazines collection and Computer Magazine Archives, OldGameMags’s Computers collection, and Retromags (requires registration).
 Also consider the archives of Computer Gaming World and SynTax, a long-running magazine about adventure, role playing, and strategy games.

 Through most of the 90s and early 2000s, Wired covered the bleeding edge of games and entertainment.
 As a result, their back issues are filled with reviews for and stories about unusual games that have long since left recognition.
 It might take a little more work to dig through these, but it’s worth it for their interviews, selected highlights, and tidbits on development.